COVID and ED: The Role of Trimix

-The list of symptoms, both long term and short term from SARS-CoV-2 or COVID, continue to grow.
+The list of symptoms, both long-term and short-term, from SARS-CoV-2, or COVID-19, continue to grow.
 Long-haulers suffering from exhaustion and other symptoms for months on end have led to research examining the effects of COVID on every system in the body.
 The list of medications that might treat symptoms of COVID gets longer and longer as the pandemic drags on.
 Research on the male reproductive system in patients with COVID has added erectile dysfunction and concerns about male fertility to the list of potential long-term adverse effects of COVID.

 Researchers in China are running a clinical trial using sildenafil to assess its potential benefits in the treatment of COVID.
 Other researchers are looking at the effects of COVID on the vascular system (blood vessels) and the potential long-term effect on the cardiovascular and male reproductive system.
-From using ED treatment medications such as sildenafil to treat COVID to using Trimix to treat the long-term effects of COVID on erectile function, there are no conclusions yet, but let’s look at what they have found.
+From using ED treatment medications such as sildenafil to treat COVID, or purchasing Trimix to treat the long-term effects of COVID on erectile function, there are no conclusions yet, but let’s look at what they have found.

 We know the excessive inflammatory reaction from COVID in some people adversely affects both the nervous and the cardiovascular systems.
 SARS-CoV-2, the virus that causes COVID, damages the lining of blood vessels.
 When this lining is damaged, scarring occurs.
 Blood flow is decreased in scarred blood vessels and the potential for blood clots increases.
 Blood vessel damage contributes to the lung and heart damage found in patients with COVID and men with erectile dysfunction.